microsoft/python-language-server/TROUBLESHOOTING.md

 There are a few known issues in the current version of the language server:

-- Import statement handling may be too strict, leading to "unresolved import" messages and the lack of analysis.
-    - The language server considers the workspace root to be the root of user code imports.
-For the most part, this can be modified by adding additional folders to the `python.autoComplete.extraPaths` setting, for example, `"python.autoComplete.extraPaths": ["./src"]`, if `src` contains the user code.
-A `.env` file with `PYTHONPATH` set may also help.
-    - Editable installs (`pip install -e` or `setup.py develop`) are known not to work with `extraPaths` when the package is installed. (#1139, #1013, #1137, #989, others).
 - Not all `__all__` statements can be handled.
     - Some modules may have an incorrect list of exported names.
     See [#620](https://github.com/Microsoft/python-language-server/issues/620),
     [#619](https://github.com/Microsoft/python-language-server/issues/619).
-- Persistent issues with high memory consumption for users.
-    - In some contexts, users are experiencing higher than average amounts of memory being consumed.
-See [#832](https://github.com/Microsoft/python-language-server/issues/832).

 ## Requirements